Islamic feminism: Criticism

-"Islamic feminism" as a concept has been heavily scrutinized and criticized by more secular-minded feminists, including Muslim ones.
+"Islamic feminism" as a concept has been heavily scrutinized and criticized by both Muslim and non-Muslim feminists.
 Iranian feminist Mahnaz Afkhami, for example, stated the following about secular Muslim feminists like herself:

-"Our difference with Islamic feminists is that we don’t try to fit feminism in the Qur’an.
+Our difference with Islamic feminists is that we don't try to fit feminism in the Qur'an.
 We say that women have certain inalienable rights.
-The epistemology of Islam is contrary to women’s right…I call myself a Muslim and a feminist.
-I am not an Islamic feminist – that’s a contradiction in terms.”
+The epistemology of Islam is contrary to women's right ...
+I call myself a Muslim and a feminist.
+I am not an Islamic feminist – that’s a contradiction in terms.

 Hakimeh Entesari, an Iranian academic, also said, "The thoughts and writings of these people [Islamic feminists] suffer from a fundamental problem, and that is the absolute detachment of this movement from the cultural and indigenous realities of Islamic societies and countries..."
 She also believes that the use of the term "Islamic feminism" is wrong and it should be "Muslim feminists".

 Maria Massi Dakake, an American Muslim academic, criticized Asma Barlas' assertion the Quran is inherently anti-patriarchal and sought to undo patriarchal social structures.
 Dakake writes, "She [Asma Barlas] makes a number of important and substantial points about the limitations to traditional "patriarchal" rights of fathers and husbands in the Quran.
 However, the conclusion that the Qur'an is "anti-patriarchal" as such is hard to reconcile with the Quran's fairly explicit endorsement of male leadership - even if not absolute authority - over the marital unit in 4:34."

 Ibtissam Bouachrine, a professor at Smith College, has critiqued the writings of Fatema Mernissi.
 According to Bouachrine, Mernissi, in her book, The Veil and the Male Elite, critiques male interpretations of Quran 33:53, but not of Quran 24:31, "which evokes the veil in the context of the feminine body in public space."
 She also criticizes how Mernissi focuses on the hadith over the Quran because it is easier to criticize the hadith than the Quran which is seen as the word of God, but the hadith are the words of human beings.
 Bouachrine also critiques how Mernissi presents Muhammad as a "revolutionary heretic who sides with women against the Arabian male elite and their patriarchal values" but does not critique Muhammad's marriage to nine-year-old Aisha.
 Bouachrine also states that Mernissi does not mention that Zaynab was the former wife of Muhammad's adopted son.